akvo/akvo-reporting/setup_drake.md

 	pip install virtualenv

-Create a virtualenv as the drake user:
+Create a virtualenv as the user intended to run drake:

 	cd ~/
 	mkdir .envs